torvalds/linux/Documentation/cdrom/cdrom-standard.rst

 presumably

-- The large list of hardware devices available for the many platforms that Linux now supports (i.e., i386-PCs, Sparc Suns, etc.)
+- The large list of hardware devices available for the many platforms that Linux yesw supports (i.e., i386-PCs, Sparc Suns, etc.)
 - The open design of the operating system, such that anybody can write a driver for Linux.
 - There is plenty of source code around as examples of how to write a driver.